AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues.md

 **Create a Stream**

 There are _many_ stream combinations to create.
-In this example we'll ask a yes or no question and prepare a few responses.

-EXAMPLE
+Let's look at just one example [in this article](/help/marketo/product-docs/demand-generation/dynamic-chat/create-a-stream.md).

 ## Reports {#reports}